 Also known as Pandanus, traditionally used to add scent to food and beverage and has other medicinal values

-the curry leaf are used mainly in Indian cooking to add flavour.
-But are also used as herbs in Ayurvedic medicine, much valued for anti-diabetic, antioxidant, antimicrobial, antiinflammatory and hepatoprotective They also contain iron.
+The curry leaves are used mainly in Indian cooking to add flavor.
+But are also used as herbs in Ayurvedic medicine, much valued for anti-diabetic, antioxidant, antimicrobial, anti-inflammatory and hepatoprotective They also contain iron.

 (Azadirachta indica) has been used in Ayurvedic medicine for more than 4,000 years.
 The seeds, bark and leaves contain compounds with proven antiseptic, antiviral, antipyretic, antiinflammatory, anti-ulcer and antifungal uses.
 The Sanskrit name ‘nimba’ comes from the term ‘nimbati syasthyamdadati’ which means ‘to give good health’.